YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/build_verific.rst

 liberty        synlib      Liberty file support
 ============== =========== ===================================

-..
-TODO:: CMAKE_TODO

-   ``yosys-config --cxxflags`` no longer includes the verific features, and the CMakeCache.txt doesn't report auto detected :makevar:`YOSYS_VERIFIC_FEATURES`
-   - can we export these somehow?

 .. note::

    The YosysHQ specific extensions are only available with the TabbyCAD suite.